Top 15 Best Quarterbacks of All Time

 • Super Bowl Wins to Losses: 7-3

-Unfortunately, with any list, there are certain players that just miss out on a spot.
-Quarterbacks like Eli Manning, Russell Wilson, and Fran Tarkenton narrowly missed out on being included in the Top 15 Best Quarterbacks of All Time.
-If you enjoy reading about football, we have plenty of other articles for you to read.
-We have a list of the 15 best NFL fan bases plus a list shaming the worst quarterbacks to ever play the game.
+Unfortunately, certain players missed out on being included.
+Quarterbacks like Eli Manning and Russell Wilson deserve some recognition for their achievements in the NFL.
+If you enjoy reading about football, we have plenty of other articles.
+Such as the 15 best NFL fan bases and a list shaming the worst quarterbacks to play the game.

 • Fran Tarkenton